 Additionally, liquidity issues faced by certain FIs in the U.S., including Silicon Valley Bank, Signature Bank and First Republic Bank (the "Impacted FIs") have created turmoil and uncertainty surrounding the financial services industry.
 These Impacted FIs are customers of ours, collectively representing less than 3% of our total revenues for the year ended January 31, 2023.
-We have a large and diversified customer base of all types and sizes around the globe, and no individual customer represented more than 10% of the Company's revenue for our first quarter of fiscal 2024.
+We have a large and diversified customer base of all types and sizes around the globe, and no individual customer represented more than 10% of the Company's revenue for the six months ended July 31, 2023.